 In the College of Letters and Science or in the Teachers College a student may present a study-list aggregating 12 to 16 units per half-year without special permission.
 During his first half-year in residence a student may not receive credit for more than 16 units of work.
 After the first half-year a student may on petition carry a program of not more than 18 units, if in the preceding half-year he attained an average of at least two grade points per unit in his total program (of 12 units or more).
-A student whose record during the preceding half-year was free of all deficiencies, and who is in good academic standing, may without special permission submit a program of 1⁄2 unit in excess, provided the 1⁄2 unit be in required physical education.
-The student may not, however, count toward the degree more than the allowable study list maximum of his college.
-All courses in military science and physical education and repeated courses are to be counted in study list totals.
+A student whose record during the preceding half-year was free of all deficiencies, and who is in good academic standing, may without special permission submit a program of 1⁄2 unit in excess, provided the 1/2 unit be in required physical education.
+The student may not, however, count toward the degree more than the allowable study-list maximum of his college.
+All courses in military science and physical education and repeated courses are to be counted in study-list totals.
 Any work undertaken in the University or elsewhere at the same time with a view to credit toward a degree must also be included.

-In the College of Agriculture regular students who are free from deficiencies in the work of the previous half-year, and who are in good academic standing may register for not more than 18 units.
-To this maximum may be added the required physical education course of $\frac{1}{2}$ unit.
+In the College of Agriculture regular freshmen and sophomores who are free from deficiencies in the work of the previous half-year, and who are in good academic standing may register for not more than 19 units of new work.
+Juniors and seniors are limited to 18 units of new work.
+Regular students with deficiencies will be limited to 16 units, including repeated work.

 Students enrolled in the lower division who are carrying work preparatory to admission to the junior year of the College of Chemistry, the College of Engineering, the College of Commerce, or the College of Mining, and who are free from deficiencies in the work of the previous half-year, may register for not more than 18 units of new work.
 Students with deficiencies will be limited to 16 units, including repeated work.

-If students in these professional curricula later transfer to non-professional curricula in Letters and Science, their credits will be reduced in accordance with the limits of that college.
+If they later transfer to a non-professional curriculum in Letters and Science, their credits will be reduced in accordance with the limits of that college.

-A special student ordinarily will have his study list specified at the time of his admission; it is limited to 16 units.
+A special student ordinarily will have his study-list specified at the time of his admission; it is limited to 16 units.

-Regulations concerning study list limits for graduate students will be found in the Announcement of Graduate Study.
+Regulations concerning study-list limits for graduate students will be found in the Announcement of Graduate Study.